getappmap/appmap-js/docs/reference/appmap-client-cli.md

                           default, it's .appmap/archive/<type>.         [string] -f, --output-file       output file name.
 Default output name is
                           <revision>.tar                                [string]
-      --analyze, --index  whether to analyze the AppMaps [boolean] [default: true]
+      --analyze, --index  whether to analyze the AppMap Data [boolean] [default: true]
       --max-size          maximum AppMap size that will be processed, in filesystem-reported MB                   [default: 50]
-      --filter            filter to apply to AppMaps when normalizing them into sequence diagrams                             [string]
+      --filter            filter to apply to AppMap Data when normalizing them into sequence diagrams                        [string]
-      --thread-count      Number of worker threads to use when analyzing AppMaps [number]
+      --thread-count      Number of worker threads to use when analyzing AppMap Data [number]
 ```

 ## `restore`
-Use this command locally, or [in CI](/docs/analysis/in-ci.html), to download the most current available AppMap data from the available archives.
-The archived AppMap data can be stored locally or within a GitHub artifact store (if you are using the [GitHub Integration](/docs/analysis/in-github-actions.html)).
+Use this command locally, or in the [GitHub Action](/docs/integrations/github-actions) or [CircleCI](/docs/integrations/circle-ci), to download the most current available AppMap Data from the available archives.
+The archived AppMap Data can be stored locally or within a GitHub artifact store (if you are using the [GitHub Integration](/docs/integrations/github-actions)).
 The archive filename must match the git revision requested to be restored.

 ### Usage